 Domestic Violence Transitional Housing Program Gives abused women the chance to make a fresh start – with the tools they need for their families to thrive.

 El Nido (Spanish for the Nest) is a safe, confidential place where homeless women with children can heal from trauma, gain new knowledge and job skills, and become financially solvent.
-This 12-month program offers families stable housing and supportive services while clients move towards self-sufficiency.
+This program offers families stable housing and supportive services while clients move towards self-sufficiency.

 Capacity: 45 beds